 U.S. think tank Heritage Foundation brings a new ranking where TOP 10 countries are Hong Kong (90%), Singapore, New Zealand, Switzerland, Australia, Ireland, Estonia, United Kingdom, Canada, and United Arab Emirates.

-2018 Index of Economic Freedom ranks Croatia as 92nd.
-This is 3 positions and 1.6%-points advance comparing with the 2017 data.
+The 2018 Index of Economic Freedom ranks Croatia as 92nd.
+This is 3 positions and 1.6%-points advance compared with the 2017 data.
 With 61% of economic freedom Croatia is 39th out of 44 European countries.

 When it comes to key policy areas Croatia has improved its score in property rights, business freedom, government spending and fiscal health.
 Trade and financial freedom remain at the same level, while labor freedom represents a critical structural issue.

 However, certain data could be updated in the 2019 report (if not in 2018).

 If public spending’s ratio in GDP is 47% (which is the same result as in previous years), what is a reason for the increased score in public spending?